delight-im/PHP-Cookie/README.md

 ### Managing sessions

-Using the `Session` class, you can start and resume sessions in a way that is compatible to PHP's built-in `session_start()` function, while having access to the improved cookie handling from this library as well:
+Using the `Session` class, you can start and resume sessions in a way that is compatible to PHP’s built-in `session_start()` function, while having access to the improved cookie handling from this library as well:

 ```php
 // start session and have session cookie with 'lax' same-site restriction